Stability analysis and quasinormal modes of Reissner Nordstr{\o}m Space-time via Lyapunov exponent: Fundamentals of Lyapunov exponent:

-Now to compute the Lyapunov Exponent in terms of ISCO equation we shall first derive the radial potential in terms of Lyapunov Exponent.
-Therefore the Lagrangian for a test particle in the equatorial plane for any static spherically symmetric space-time can be written as
+Now we compute second derivative of the square of the radial component of the four velocity in terms of the Lyapunov exponent.
+Therefore the Lagrangian of a test particle in the equatorial plane for any static spherically symmetric space-time can be written as